Skip to main content

 Smart Contracts

-The Polkadot Relay Chain does not support smart contracts, but a number of its parachains do, see here for more.
+The Polkadot relay chain does not support smart contracts, but a number of its parachains do, see here for more.

 Other F.A.Q.